volcengine/verl/docs/advance/rollout_corr_math.md

 This document provides the definitive mathematical formulations for rollout correction methods in `verl`, following the natural progression from **REINFORCE** to **PPO** to **Decoupled PPO**.

-The `verl` library implements **decoupled PPO** ([Hilton et al., 2021](https://arxiv.org/abs/2110.00641)) via a three-policy framework that decouples the proximal policy (for controlling policy update size) from the behavior policy (for off-policy correction).
-This decoupling achieves **batch size invariance** and enables efficient use of stale data, supporting scenarios where data collection differs from the training distribution.
+Rollout correction provides a unified framework to handle **general off-policy problems** in RL training - any scenario where the data collection distribution differs from the training distribution.

 **Applicable scenarios include:**
 - **Policy mismatch**: Different precision (FP8 vs FP16 vs BF16 vs FP32), different backends (vLLM vs SGLang vs FSDP vs Megatron)